Pasupuleti-rajesh-babu/studio/README.md

     *   Obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
     *   Run the application (see next step).
     *   Click the **Key icon** in the header to open the API Key modal.
     *   Enter your API key and save.
-The key is stored locally in your browser's local storage.
+The key is stored locally in your browser's local storage using the key `habitlocal_gemini_api_key`.
 Without this key, AI features will be disabled.
 4.  **Run the development server:**
     ```bash
     npm run dev